-- Proof of eligibility to work in the UK in accordance with the Asylum and Immigration Act 1996. - Declaration of any unspent convictions. - Reference checks - Pre-employment Occupational Health Screening which includes drug and alcohol testing.

-• Basic or Advanced Disclosure and Barring Service (DBS) check depending on role.
+- Proof of eligibility to work in the UK in accordance with the Asylum and Immigration Act 1996. - Declaration of any unspent convictions. - Reference checks - Pre-employment Occupational Health Screening which includes drug and alcohol testing. - Basic or Advanced Disclosure and Barring Service (DBS) check depending on role.

-When sourcing temporary workers, the Service only uses reputable employment agencies from pre-approved Framework agreements.
+When sourcing temporary workers, the Service only uses specified, reputable employment agencies from pre-approved Framework agreements whose practices have already been verified.